 Seeking Auto Financing Through Dealerships or Car Auctions

 The advice you get from articles on auto financing you read is never to accept dealer-arranged financing.
 Well, there’s much wisdom in that.
 However, it does not mean that every dealer-arranged funding is bad.

 Let’s first look at the argument against buying a car through dealer-arranged financing.
 First, you are likely to pay very high-interest rates since the dealer is mainly interested in selling you the car.
 Second, most dealer-arranged financing contains hidden charges that are cleverly covered under “markup”.
 Besides, a dealer may outdo themselves in trying to get you to add extras if you decide to seek financing through them.

 There are, however, instances where dealer-arranged financing may make sense.
 There are dealers out there who are genuinely interested in getting their customers the best financing available.
 You might even get extra benefits if you go for dealer-arranged financing since some dealers have a special arrangement with lenders.
 A dealer is in a better position to negotiate for you the best rate from a lender.

 Should you have good credit, dealer-arranged financing may work very well for you.
 The caveat, however, about dealer-arranged financing is that you should tread carefully before you sign that agreement.
 Make sure you have done your research and compared prices for the best rates in town.
-Resist the temptation to fall for potential car salesmen gimmicks such us ‘let me get you into a car today’.
-Once you get over-excited about a car, the salesman will keep on pushing your hot buttons; and you might end up buying a car with a very expensive financing.
+Resist the temptation to fall for potential car salesman gimmicks such as ‘let me get you into a car today.
+Once you get over-excited about a car, the salesman will keep on pushing your hot buttons; and you might end up buying a car with very expensive financing.